tjworks/tapdata-docs-en/docs/cloud/faq/database.md

 ### How do I fill out a Schema when connecting to Oracle?

-Fill in according to the schema set when building the database, and pay attention to case-sensitivity.

-In Oracle, Schema is a collection of logical structures or pattern objects of data.
-The schema is owned by a database user and has the same name as that user.
+When building the database, it is important to fill in the information according to the schema set, while also being mindful of case-sensitivity.
+In Oracle, a schema refers to a collection of logical structures or pattern objects of data.
+Each schema is owned by a specific database user and shares the same name as that user.
 For more information, see [Oracle's official documentation](https://docs.oracle.com/cd/B19306_01/server.102/b14220/schema.htm).